d3kryption/xvasynth_speechsamples/README.md

 - Can print out to CSV in the terminal
 - Can demo to show list all voices and their game

+## Limitations
+- Windows only - I can only get the xVaSynth app to run on Windows.
+So I only wrote the Python app for Windows.
+Should be easy to convert to Linux if needed (also, if you can run xVaSynth on Linux, PLEASE tell me how <3)

 ## 🛠️ Installation Steps - development

 1) Clone the repo / download the speechsamples.py